High-precision and low-depth quantum algorithm design for eigenstate problems: Results

 \end{problem}

-{The design of the eigenstate property estimation algorithm is sketched in \autoref{alg1_main} and illustrated in \autoref{fig:cartoon}.
+The design of the eigenstate property and eigenenergy estimation algorithm is summarised in \autoref{alg1_main} and illustrated in \autoref{fig:cartoon}.
 To access the physical properties of eigenstates, a natural idea is to apply a spectral filter to the initial state that projects out the contributions from the other unwanted eigenstates, as illustrated in \autoref{fig:cartoon}(b1).
-While the spectral filter $g$ is non-unitary by construction, we can effectively realise it using LCU techniques, either by coherent \cite{Ge19,keen2021quantum} or random-sampling implementation~\cite{zeng2021universal,lu2021algorithms,zhang2022computing,huo2021shallow,he2022quantum,wang2023quantum,yang2021accelerated}.
-The decomposition of $g$ into real-time evolution $U(t_i) = e^{-i H t_i}$ with time length $t_i$ is shown in \autoref{fig:cartoon}(a1).
+While the spectral filter $g$ is non-unitary by construction, we can effectively realise it using LCU techniques, either by coherent \cite{Ge19,keen2021quantum} or random-sampling approaches~\cite{zeng2021universal,lu2021algorithms,zhang2022computing,huo2021shallow,he2022quantum,wang2023quantum,yang2021accelerated}.
+The overall idea is that at a higher level, the spectral filter is decomposed into a linear combination of unitaries $U(t_i) = e^{-i H t_i}$, as shown in \autoref{fig:cartoon}(a1).
 We further realise each $U(t_i)$ by another random LCU formula.
-Within each time segment, the LCU formula involves both the Trotter formula $S$ and the Trotter-error-compensation term $V$, as shown in \autoref{fig:cartoon}(a2).
-Overall, it forms a composite LCU formula illustrated in \autoref{fig:cartoon}(a3), which involves the summation and product of individual LCU components.
-The hierarchy of different LCU components is illustrated in \autoref{fig:section_connection}.
-The error propagation will be analysed in \autoref{sec:methods} and Appendix in order to prove the main theorems.
-The quantum circuit realisation is shown in \autoref{fig:cartoon}(c), including both one-ancilla and ancilla-free schemes.
-A more detailed Hamiltonian-dependent circuit compilation method will be discussed in \autoref{sec:gate_complexity_analysis}.
-Below, we elaborate on the composite LCU formula for eigenstate property estimation.}
+Specifically, the evolution is divided into $\nu$ segments, with each segment comprising both a Trotter formula term $S$ and a Trotter remainder term $V$.
+Overall, it forms a composite LCU formula as illustrated in \autoref{fig:cartoon}(a3), which involves the summation and product of individual LCU components.
+The hierarchy of different LCU components is illustrated in \autoref{fig:section_connection} in Methods, where the error propagation will be analysed in order to prove the main theorems.
+The quantum circuit realisation for randomised composite LCU is shown in \autoref{fig:cartoon}(c), including both the one-ancilla and ancilla-free schemes.
+The Hamiltonian-specific circuit compilation will be discussed in Methods \autoref{sec:gate_complexity_analysis}.